Libanja

 Libanja ([liˈbaːnja]) is a settlement in the hills north of Ormož in northeastern Slovenia.
-The area traditionally belonged to the Styria region and is now included in the Drava Statistical Region.
+The area belongs to the traditional Styria region and is now included in the Drava Statistical Region.

 There is a small chapel with a belfry in the settlement.
 It was built in the early 20th century.

 The railway line from Maribor to Murska Sobota runs through the settlement.